skounis/Building-Cloud-Computing-Solutions/README.md

     - Enable "App Engine": You can do deploys for me
     - Enable "Service Accounts": Do this on my behalf.
 4. Make a commit to `master`

+## Week IV

+Cloud Computing Service models:

+* SaaS
+* PaaS: Highlevel abstraction.
+The team focus only on the logic of the application
+* IaaS: Get things in bulk.
+You still need to configure everything
+* MaaS: All the cloud principles apply to the physical hardware (GPU programming or Large storage systems)
+* Serverless: eg AWS Lambda.